Imported Data Projects

 Your file can be saved in the following formats: .xlsx, .csv, .tsv, .sav (SPSS), and .xls.
 You can also upload those files in compressed form by using the format [filename].[file type].zip (e.g., mydata.csv.zip, odata.xlsx.zip).

 The first row of your file should contain the headers for each of the fields you’d like to import.
-These headers will end up being the names of the fields in your project, so make sure they’re clear and concise.
-All headers must be unique from each other.
+These headers will become the field names in your project, so make sure they’re clear and concise.
+All headers must be unique.
 Under each header, enter the data for each participant.

 Your file size must be less than 100 MB to import.